Education in Iran: Pre-Islamic Iran

-Scholars have discovered documents from around 550 BC relating to an emphasis on education in ancient Persia (modern day Iran).
-The documents urged people to gain knowledge to better understand God and to live a life of prosperity.
+Scholars have discovered documents from around 550 BC relating to an emphasis on education in ancient Persia (modern-day Iran).
+The documents urged people to gain knowledge to understand God better and to live a life of prosperity.
 Religious schools were set up in limited areas to serve the government.
-Although the majority of the problems focused on religious studies, there were also lessons regarding administration, politics, technical skills, military, sports, and arts.
-The first higher education organization, Gundeshapur or Jondishapoor (which still exists) was formed during the Sassanid period, around the third century.
+Although most of the problems focused on religious studies, there were also lessons regarding administration, politics, technical skills, military, sports, and arts.
+The first higher education organization, Academy of Gondishapur or Jondishapoor (which still exists), was formed during the Sasanian era, around the third century.

-Safavid dynasty
+Safavid era

-This dynasty marks the first of modern education in Iran.
+The Safavid era marks the first formations of modern education in Iran.
 There was a mixed emphasis on Islamic values and scientific advancements.

-Muzaffari era
+Qajar era

-Formed in 1898, the Educational Committee (Anjuman-i Ma'arf) was the first organized program to promote educational reform not funded by the state.
+Formed during Mozaffar ad-Din Shah Qajar's reign in 1898, the Educational Committee (Anjoman-e Ma'arf) was the first organized program to promote educational reform not funded by the state.
 The committee was composed of members of foreign services, ulama, wealthy merchants, physicians, and other prominent people.
 The conflicting interests of people involved led to difficulties enacting, however they did succeed in the opening of many new primary and secondary educational schools.
-It also created a public library, offered adult classes, published an official newspaper (Ruznamah-i Ma'arif), and established a printing company called The Book Printing Company (Shirkat-i Tab'-i Kitab).
+It also created a public library, offered adult classes, published an official newspaper (Ruznamah-e Ma'arif), and established a printing company called The Book Printing Company (Sherkat-e Tab'-e Ketab).

 The Literacy Corps (1969–1979)

-The literacy corps took place over the White Revolution, which occurred under Muhammad Reza Pahlavi.
-It was believed by the government that the majority of the population was illiterate, and the Literacy Corps was an attempt to change the statistics.
-The program included hiring young men who had a degree in secondary education to serve in the Literacy Corps and involved teaching children between the ages of 6 and 12, most of whom had not attended 2nd grade education, to read.
-The goal was to improve literacy in Iran in a cheap and efficient manner, which they also believed would improve workmanship.
-200,000 young men and woman participated in the Literacy Corps, teaching 2.2 million boys and girls and over a million adults.
+The literacy corps took place over the White Revolution, which occurred under Mohammad Reza Pahlavi.
+The government believed that most of the population was illiterate, and the Literacy Corps was an attempt to change the statistics.
+The program included hiring young men who had a degree in secondary education to serve in the Literacy Corps and involved teaching children between the ages of 6 and 12, most of whom had not attended 2nd-grade education, to read.
+The goal was to improve literacy in Iran cheaply and efficiently, which they also believed would improve workmanship.
+200,000 young men and women participated in the Literacy Corps, teaching 2.2 million boys and girls and over a million adults.
 In many cases, the volunteers would continue to work as educators after their conscription ended.